nevers/esp-httpd-docker/README.md

 ```

 ## Hardware setup
-For the ESP-12 board, refer to [esp-open-sdk-docker](https://github.com/nevers/esp-open-sdk-docker)
+For the flashing ESP-12 board, refer to [esp-open-sdk-docker](https://github.com/nevers/esp-open-sdk-docker)